CatalinACS/HW1_IP/README.md

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.

-Credits to Andrei Buhnici, Bogdan Baicu and Ciprian Balanică for their help and useful advices.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!